jayroh/jekyll-imgproxy-tag/README.md

 ===================

-`jekyll-imgproxy-tag` is a jekyll plugin that provides a Liquid tag that generates a fully secure, fully qualified url to an image asset served via the [imgproxy] tool.
+`jekyll-imgproxy-tag` is a jekyll plugin that provides a Liquid tag that generates a fully secure, fully qualified url to an image asset stored on Amazon S3, and served via the [imgproxy] tool.

 Example tag: